 Lydia B. Echauz (Filipino) is an Independent Director of the Corporation since 16 May 2017.
-Dr. Echauz currently holds directorships in publicly listed companies Metro Pacific Investments Corp. and D&L Industries, Inc.; as well as PLDT Beneficial Trust Fund, Tahanan Mutual Building and Loan Association, Inc., Superior Paranaque Homes, Inc., Bancholders, Inc., (subsidiaries of PLDT Beneficial Trust Fund), Philstar Group, Business World Publishing Corporation, Riverside College Inc., NBS College, Inc. and Fern Realty Corp.
+Dr. Echauz currently holds directorships in publicly listed companies Metro Pacific Investments Corp. and D&L Industries, Inc.; as well as PLDT Beneficial Trust Fund, Tahanan Mutual Building and Loan Association, Inc., Philstar Group, BusinessWorld Publishing Corporation, Riverside College Inc., NBS College, Inc. and Fern Realty Corp.
 Dr. Echauz is also Trustee of the Henry Sy Foundation, Inc., SM Foundation, Inc., Felicidad T. Sy Foundation, Inc., De La Salle College of St. Benilde, Mano Amiga Academy, Museo del Galeon, Inc. and Akademyang Filipino Association, Inc. She was 10-year President of Far Eastern University (PLC), FEU Silang, FEU Diliman, and FEU East Asia College.
 She served as Director of Development Bank of the Philippines from 2013 to 2016.
-She was 16-year Dean of the Graduate School of Business and faculty member of the University of the East College of Business Administration.
+She was 16-year Dean of the Graduate School of Business, De La Salle University, Associate Director of the Ateneo de Manila Graduate School of Business and faculty member of the University of the East College of Business Administration.
 She earned her AB Major in Economics and Mathematics from St. Theresa's College, MBA from Ateneo de Manila University and DBA from De La Salle University.
-From 2017 to 2019, she attended seminars on corporate governance.
+From 2017 to 2020, she attended seminars on corporate governance.

 Luis C. la Ó (Filipino) is a Non-Executive Director of the Corporation since 03 May 2018.
 He is the Non-Executive Vice Chairman of the Board of The Insular Life Assurance Co., Ltd. Before he became the Chairman of Insular Life, he first joined as a Non-Executive Trustee on 22 January 2015.
 He was a former Chairman of the Board of Directors of MAPFRE INSULAR Insurance Corporation.
-He previously occupied the following roles: Regional Vice President for Asia of the MAPFRE Group-Spain, President of Provident Insurance Corporation of the Soriano Group and Senior Vice President of Universal Reinsurance Corporation of the Ayala Group.
+He previously occupied the following roles: Regional Vice President for Asia of the MAPFRE Group- Spain, President of Provident Insurance Corporation of the Soriano Group and Senior Vice President of Universal Reinsurance Corporation of the Ayala Group.
 He obtained his Bachelor of Science degree in Management at Ateneo de Manila University.
 He completed his Master's degree in Business Management from De La Salle University.
 He also finished a course on General Insurance from the College of Insurance, Chartered Institute of London, United Kingdom.
-From 2018 to 2019, he attended seminars on corporate governance.
+From 2018 to 2020, he attended seminars on corporate governance.

-Rolando J. Paulino, Jr. (Filipino) was recently appointed Director of the Corporation on 21 March 2019.
+Rolando J. Paulino, Jr. (Filipino) was appointed Director of the Corporation on 21 March 2019.
 He is currently the Managing Director and General Manager of Shell Philippines Exploration B.V.
 He has 23 years of international senior leadership experience in the oil and gas industry.
 His key experience includes leading large production facilities.
 He has worked in various locations including Aberdeen (Scotland), Bacton (England), Miri (Malaysia) and Perth (Australia).
 He is holding and has held various positions as President and Chairman of Tabangao Realty, Inc.; Vice President of Malampaya Foundation Inc.; President of Petroleum Association of the Philippines; and Trustee of Pilipinas Shell Foundation Inc. He is a member of Management Association of the Philippines.
 He was elected Board of East of England Energy Group from 2008 to 2010 and Business Mentor of Princes' Trust in 2010.
-He earned his Bachelor in Science in Mechanical Engineering (Cum Laude) at the University of Santo Tomas (Manila, Philippines); Masters in Business Administration (Leadership and Change) at Ateneo Graduate School of Business- Regis University (Makati City, Philippines); Shell Group Business Leadership Programme, and INSEAD (Fountainebleau, France).
+He earned his Bachelor in Science in Mechanical Engineering (Cum Laude) at the University of Santo Tomas (Manila, Philippines); Masters in Business Administration (Leadership and Change) at Ateneo de Manila University Graduate School of Business- Regis (Makati City, Philippines); Shell Group Business Leadership Programme, and INSEAD (Fountainebleau, France).
+He is a fellow of the Institute of Corporate Directors.
+In 2020, he attended a seminar on corporate governance.